You can use two types of search indexes for the pages of websites (i.e. pages in the content tree):

 - Date field - the field whose value is used for the date and time displayed in search results.

 The table in the bottom section of the tab determines how the smart search indexes the page type's fields (as defined on the Fields tab).
 You can set the following search options for individual fields:

-If checked, the content of the field can be searched using expressions in format:
+If selected, the content of the field can be searched using expressions in format: